chaddro/EasyPopulate-4.0/README.txt

 necessarily do this, depending on your data, and the export CSV option you pick from within Excel.

-In the /examples directory is an sample input files: Attrib-Basic-EP-colors.csv
+In the /examples directory is an sample input files: Attrib-Basic-EP-examples.csv

 The "Detailed Products Attributes" shows all attribute details assigned to a given products_model, with one line per option_name.
 So a product with a dropbox of 3 colors will result in 3 lines of